|

 will make it "spread" to areas that are

-applied directly to dry ballast will cause it to
+grains (glue applied directly to dry ballast will

-essence switched from using a syringe to a simple
+have in essence switched from using a syringe to

-drop dispenser with a rubber teat, since the
+a simple drop dispenser with a rubber teat, since

 application.